What would make your life simpler?

 Try not to censor the first thoughts that come into your head.
 If the answer is “more money” – what specifically do you need to buy that will make your life easier, more straightforward, happier, balanced?

 Sometimes money buys an extra pair of hands – someone to iron the basket of washing that piles up each week that you detest?
-Or perhaps, really all you need to do is rethink your wardrobe – allow clothes to drip dry rather than throw them in the dryer.
-Or perhaps it is the job that is dissatisfying that necessitates the clothing choices in the first place.
+Or perhaps, really all you need to do is rethink your wardrobe so that clothes don’t need to be dry cleaned or ironed.
+Or it’s the job that is dissatisfying, rather than the clothing choices in the first place.
 Keep paring the initial thought back a step to find what is the simplest.

 At its most basic the philosophy of “voluntary simplicity”, a name that was originally coined in the 1970’s, is about downsizing aspects of our lives that use too much energy.
 It is also about questioning mindless over-consumption and materialism, the trap of buying more stuff to reward ourselves when life feels hard and lacking in any real choices.